-- A. Prepare substrates according to floor tile manufacturer's written instructions to ensure adhesion of resilient products. - B. Concrete Substrates: Prepare according to ASTM F 710. - 1.
-Verify that substrates are dry and free of curing compounds, sealers, and hardeners.

-- 2. Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by floor tile manufacturer.
+- A. Prepare substrates according to floor tile manufacturer's written instructions to ensure adhesion of resilient products. - B. Concrete Substrates: Prepare according to ASTM F710. - 1.
+Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - 2.
+Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by floor tile manufacturer.
 Do not use solvents. - 3.
 Alkalinity and Adhesion Testing: Perform tests recommended by floor tile manufacturer.
 Proceed with installation only after substrate alkalinity falls within range on pH scale recommended by manufacturer in writing. - 4.
-Moisture Testing: Proceed with installation only after substrates pass testing according to floor tile manufacturer's written recommendations, but not less stringent than the following: - a.
-Perform anhydrous calcium chloride test according to ASTM F 1869.
-Proceed with installation only after substrates have maximum moisture-vapor-emission rate recommended in 24 hours. - b.
-Perform relative humidity test using in situ probes according to ASTM F 2170.
-Proceed with installation only after substrates have a maximum percent relative humidity level. - C. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound; remove bumps and ridges to produce a uniform and smooth substrate. - D. Do not install floor tiles until they are the same temperature as the space where they are to be installed. - E. Immediately before installation, sweep and vacuum clean substrates to be covered by resilient floor tile.
+Moisture Testing: Perform tests recommended by floor tile manufacturer.
+Perform no fewer than three tests in each installation area and with test areas evenly spaced in installation areas. - C. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound; remove bumps and ridges to produce a uniform and smooth substrate. - D. Do not install floor tiles until materials are the same temperature as space where they are to be installed. - 1.
+At least 48 hours in advance of installation, move resilient floor tile and installation materials into spaces where they will be installed. - E. Immediately before installation, sweep and vacuum clean substrates to be covered by resilient floor tile.

-3.2 FLOOR TILE INSTALLATION
+3.3 FLOOR TILE INSTALLATION

 - A. Comply with manufacturer's written instructions for installing floor tile. - B. Lay out floor tiles from center marks established with principal walls, discounting minor offsets, so tiles at opposite edges of room are of equal width.
 Adjust as necessary to avoid using cut widths that equal less than one-half tile at perimeter. - 1.
-Lay tiles square with room axis in pattern indicated. - C. Match floor tiles for color and pattern by selecting tiles from cartons in the same sequence as manufactured and packaged, if so numbered.
+Lay tiles square with room axis. - C. Match floor tiles for color and pattern by selecting tiles from cartons in the same sequence as manufactured and packaged, if so numbered.
 Discard broken, cracked, chipped, or deformed tiles. - 1.
 Lay tiles with grain direction alternating in adjacent tiles (basket-weave pattern). - D. Scribe, cut, and fit floor tiles to butt neatly and tightly to vertical surfaces and permanent fixtures including built-in furniture, cabinets, pipes, outlets, and door frames. - E. Extend floor tiles into toe spaces, door reveals, closets, and similar openings.
-Extend floor tiles to center of door openings.

-- F. Maintain reference markers, holes, and openings that are in place or marked for future cutting by repeating on floor tiles as marked on substrates.
-Use chalk or other nonpermanent marking device. - G. Adhere floor tiles to flooring substrates using a full spread of adhesive applied to substrate to produce a completed installation without open cracks, voids, raising and puckering at joints, telegraphing of adhesive spreader marks, and other surface imperfections.
+Extend floor tiles to center of door openings. - F. Maintain reference markers, holes, and openings that are in place or marked for future cutting by repeating on floor tiles as marked on substrates.
+Use chalk or other nonpermanent marking device. - G. Adhere floor tiles to substrates using a full spread of adhesive applied to substrate to produce a completed installation without open cracks, voids, raising and puckering at joints, telegraphing of adhesive spreader marks, and other surface imperfections.